sunpy/sunpy/doc/source/guide/data_types/lightcurve.rst

 ===========

 Time series data are a fundamental part of many data analysis projects as much in heliophysics as other areas.
-SunPy therefore provides a lightcurve object to deal with this data type.
+SunPy therefore provides a lightcurve object.
 Thankfully most of the heavy lifting in this area has already been done for us.
 The lightcurve object makes use of the `pandas <http://pandas.pydata.org/>`_ python module.
 Pandas is a high-quality and optimized module which is in use in a wide variety of academic and commercial fields, including Finance, Neuroscience, Economics,